Rotary Versus Manual Degranulation in Alveolar Ridge Preservation

 * Any side effects or healing problems

-Patients are randomly assigned to one of the two cleaning methods (like flipping a coin).
+Each extraction site is randomly assigned to one of the two cleaning methods (like flipping a coin), so a patient having two teeth treated may receive a different method at each.
 The surgeon knows which method is used, but the person analyzing the X-rays does not, to keep the results fair.

-The study will include 58-60 adult patients who need a tooth removed because of a long-term infection at the root.
+The study included 50 adult patients and 60 extraction sites.
+Some patients had two teeth treated, at separate appointments.
 It is being conducted at the College of Dentistry, Imam Abdulrahman Bin Faisal University, Dammam, Saudi Arabia.

 Conditions